 The other conceptual model is utilized by comics-specific apps like Comixology.
 These apps introduced a “guided view”, zooming and panning across the comic page showing a single panel at a time.
 According to Comixology’s website, this operates “in a way that mimics the natural motion of the user's eye through the comic” (2013).
 This feature acknowledges, and attempts to counteract, the limitations of the small screens many are reading on, but it does so by stripping the individual panels from the overall page layout that the artist composed when drawing the comic for print.
+Decontextualizing the image from the overall layout may change how the reader understands the panel; as well as detracting from the overall aesthetic, it could shift the emphasis, disrupt flow or visual braiding, where visual or design elements are placed in the same position on the page in multiple spreads which forms a mnemonic bond for the reader.

-Decontextualizing the image from the overall layout may change how the reader understands the panelit could shift the emphasis, disrupt visual braiding,While the reader is often shown an overview of the page before diving into the individual panels, any visuals or information in the gutters is discarded or cropped once the reader has zoomed in.
+This automated panel-to-panel transition does not simply disrupt layout, but also rhythm and pacing.
+The reader’s sense of the page rhythm is affected by the regularity of panels, and pacing by the size of the panels, the number of panels per page, their spacing, as well as panel borders.
+While the reader is often shown an overview of the page before diving into the individual panels, any visuals or information in the gutters is discarded or cropped once the reader has zoomed in.
 Panel borders are also affected, especially if there is no border and this lack is key to the understanding of the panel in context.
 By isolating the panel, the edges of the reading device become an implicit panel border, regardless of the artist’s page construction.